CogStack/CogStack-Pipeline/README.md

 For the most up-to-date documentation about usage of CogStack, building, running with example deployments please refer to the official [CogStack Confluence page](https://cogstack.atlassian.net/wiki/spaces/COGDOC/).

+# Discussion

+If you have any questions why not reach out to the community [discourse forum](https://discourse.cogstack.org/).

 # Quick Start Guide